Our Pattern difficulty rating helps you choose a pattern that is right for your skill level.

 You will be ready to move to the next level when you can:

-You understand pattern markings, can confidently follow pattern instructions, sew a straight and curved seam.
-You are ready to learn about darts and practice adding fastenings (buttons, zips, velcro & domes), and progress to inserting pockets and waistbands into garments.
+You can confidently download, print and compile a PDF sewing pattern.
+You can easily follow pattern instructions, understand pattern markings, sew a straight and curved seam.
+You are ready to learn about darts, different seam finishes and progress to inserting in seam pockets and waistbands into garments.
 You are also ready to start sewing knits and garments with a little stretch.

 You will be ready to move to intermediate level when you can: